P0MAH0B/MP-beauty/README.md

 Device | Expectation | Pass/Fail
 --- | --- | ---
-MacBook Pro 13" | No appearance, responsiveness nor functionality issues. | Pass HP Laptop 15" | No appearance, responsiveness nor functionality issues. | Pass iPad Pro 12.9" | No appearance, responsiveness nor functionality issues. | Pass iPhone 13 Pro Max | No appearance, responsiveness nor functionality issues. | Pass
+IMac   | No appearance, responsiveness nor functionality issues. | Pass HP Laptop 15" | No appearance, responsiveness nor functionality issues. | Pass IPhone 15 Pro | No appearance, responsiveness nor functionality issues. | Pass

 - A large amount of testing was done to ensure that all pages were linking correctly, all social media links opens in a new tab and form working correctly.
 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.